 In the time I have been away, I unfortunately have not been able to visit any intentional communities I had planned to due to mechanical issues with the bus.
 However, I assure you the ups still continue to outweigh the downs- tenfold.
 I may not have had the opportunity in the past few weeks to visit with any communities, but I have been granted the opportunity to live 100% wild and free and to truly experience what it feels like to live everyday life in the very essence of the American Dream.
 And so over the next few weeks I would like to share with you the freedoms of the open road, the peculiar synchronicities that have been thrown my way, the hurdles I have been facing, the opportunities I have been granted, and the lessons I have learned along the way.
-Allow me to transport you back in time and show you where I have been in the time I have been gone and bring you back up to pace landing where I am now.
+Allow me to transport you back in time and show you where I have been while I was gone, and bring you back up to pace landing where I am now.

 Let us start with the story of the most wild and free destination of them all: Alaska.